bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Speaking truth to power means being honest and transparent with those in authority, even when the truth may be uncomfortable or unwelcome.
 This concept is vital for maintaining integrity and fostering a culture of accountability within any organization.
 For consultants, this means providing clients with honest feedback and insights, regardless of the potential for conflict or discomfort.

-- **What it means:** Being open and honest with the people in charge, even if it might stir up some trouble.
+- **What it means:** Being open and honest with the people in charge, even if it might make waves.
 - **Why it matters:** It helps maintain honesty and responsibility in decision-making, creating an environment where truth matters more than rank.
 - **Possible hurdles:** Worrying about negative outcomes, damaging relationships, or being left out of future opportunities.